 Basic Will terminology

-Wills are full of estate planning legalese that can be difficult to understand.
-Here are some of the most common terms you’ll need to know when you’re becoming knowledgeable about the process of writing a Will.
+Wills are full of estate planning language that can be difficult to understand.
+Here are some of the most common terms you’ll need to know to become knowledgeable about the process of writing a Will.

 Beneficiary: A person or charity you’ve named to inherit something from your estate.

 Bequest: A gift of property that is given as part of your Will, either to a person or to a charity.

 Devise: A gift of real estate left in your Will.

 Executor: The person you appoint to administer your estate after you die.
 Their main duty is to carry out the instructions outlined in your Will.
 In some provinces, like Alberta, executors are called “personal representatives.”